Café Rico: Products

 In July 2008, Puerto Rico Coffee Roaster acquired Cafe Rico as well as Cafe Yaucono and Cafe Rioja, which together account for some 60% of the coffee consumed in Puerto Rico.
 Cafe Rico stopped operations out of its Las Americas Avenue plant in Ponce in September 2008 but, in August 2010, Puerto Rico Coffee Roaster announced plans to invest US$8 million to bring the plant back into operation.
 With the investment, its Santurce operations will move to Ponce.
 This will make the Las Americas location "the largest coffee roasting location in the Caribbean" and the facility "the most modern coffee roasting facility in the Caribbean."
-Some of the products of the company are Decaff, Cafe Rico, 50/50, Yauco Selecto, and Yaucono Espresso.

 Sales volume

 During fiscal year 1962–63, the total volume of the cooperative was $35 million.

 Headquarters and warehouses

 The central offices are in the city of Ponce.
 There are also branch offices in San Juan, Arecibo, Yauco, Mayaguez, San Sebastián, Utuado, Adjuntas, Jayuya, and Ciales.